eninga/dailysteps/README.md

-# dailysteps App
+# Dailysteps App
 Counting daily steps and sharing through Wifi p2p

-# This project is still under development, be aware that it will not match your expectations.
+# This project is still under development, be aware that it will not match your expectations!